Oliver-CI/selenium-demo/slides/slides/04-pages/02-pages.md

-## Flexibility and encapsulation
+## Why use POM?

-- encapsulate logic to pages
+- Encapsulate logic to pages
-- reusability of a page
+- Reusability of a page
-- the assertions are only present in the tests
+- The assertions are only present in the tests
-- isLoaded() in a page
+- Clean separation between test and page services

 ---